Find out how to calculate days of absence from the UK for Indefinite Leave to Remain under the 10-year ILR Long Residence route.

 Create a list of the dates you were outside of the UK within each year (12-month period) of the continuous qualifying period that you were residing in the UK.
 If you are not sure of the exact dates, you will be able to check with the Home Office guidance team by requesting a copy of your immigration history.

-Add together the days that you were outside of the UK, making sure to count time spent in your home country, and ensure that it is no more than 548 days in total without any trip longer than 6 months.
+Add together the days that you were outside of the UK, making sure to count time spent in your home country as well as trips to other countries worldwide, and ensure that it is not over 184 days per trip before 11 April 2024, and not over 180 days in any rolling 12 months starting from 11 April 2024.

 You may include whole days when calculating days of absence from the UK.
 Part-day absences (periods of less than 24 hours) may not be counted.
 For example, the departure date from the UK and arrival date into the UK may be excluded in the overall absence period, as the applicant will not have been outside the UK for the whole day on the start and end dates.